allmyhomes/angular-pair-programming/README.md

 ## App Description

-Pull news from the News public API and display them on a timeline.
+Pull news from the [Hacker News public API](https://github.com/HackerNews/API) and display the following on a timeline:
-Api Key: 5dfbcdd753c1449db741e2f537387fef
+- Top stories:  /v0/topstories
+- Stories counter: stories in the last

+No authentication Key required.

 ## Evaluation Criteria